 On Saturday we would usually explore and walk around the city to discover new neighborhoods and for sure grab a coffee.
 South Korea is full of amazing cafes, which are awesome places to hang out.
 If the weather is good, make sure to check out those amazing outdoor cafes here.

 On Sunday, we would usually try to do some outdoor sports.
-Either rent a bycile and cycle along the Han River, or go wakeboarding / SUP or other watersports, or go hiking in the Bukhansan Mountain.
+Either rent a bicycle and cycle along the Han River, or go wakeboarding / SUP or other watersports, or go hiking in Bukhansan Mountain.

-We also enjoyed going on “Escape Room” which are also available in English.
-The concept of an Escape Room is that you are locked in a room for 60min and need to solve riddles to get out.
+We also enjoyed going on “Escape Room” which is also available in English.
+The concept of an Escape Room is that you are locked in a room for 60 minutes and need to solve riddles to get out.
 It’s really fun!
-It’s a concept which came from Japan.
+It’s a concept that came from Japan.

 Living in South Korea

-Koreans are definitely very hard working.
+Koreans are definitely very hard-working.
 The maximum working hours recently changed from 63 hours to 52 hours per week.
 Which is still very high.
-Although work life balance got better over the last few years, it still very common to work overtime (and not being paid for it).
+Although work-life balance has gotten better over the last few years, it is still very common to work overtime (and not be paid for it).

 But at least Koreans know the concept of “Work Hard, Play Hard”.
 So even if you work late, Koreans would still meet up for dinner and drinks during the week.